Safe Steps For Summer Stocking

 Delivery trucks transport fish in hatchery well water typically around the upper sixty to lower seventy-degree range.
 This time of year, temps in destination ponds may be 15-degrees warmer.
 Carefully equalizing truck and pond temps is critical to fish survival.
 This process is called “tempering”.
 Truck and pond temps MUST be within five-degrees before safely unloading fragile fish.

-Biologists complete tempering by gradually draining truck tanks and replacing it with pond water.
-After a brief period, they measure tank water temperature and repeat as often as necessary to achieve required levels.
-There is zero tolerance in this procedure.
-Failure to comply can shock fish and have fatal consequences.
+Our biologists complete this task by gradually draining truck tanks and replacing it with pond water.
+After a brief period, they measure the water temp, and repeat as often as necessary to achieve required temp levels.
+There is “zero tolerance” in this procedure.
+Failure to comply will shock the fish with fatal consequences.

 If you purchase fish from a farm and ranch store source, you MUST follow the same process.
 There are no shortcuts!
-The dealer will deliver fish in an oxygen-filled bag.
-Be sure to transport them in a container that will prevent damaging the bag.
-Transportation is stressful for small fish.
-Don’t delay reaching the pond.
-On arrival, place the bag in your pond for approximately 20-minutes while water temps equalize.
-Gather the kids around, pop the rubber band, let pond water flow into the bag, and allow fish to gently swim out.
+The dealer will deliver your fish in an oxygen-filled bag.
+Be sure to transport them in a container that will prevent damage to the bag.
+Transportation is stressful for small fish; so don’t delay reaching the pond.
+On arrival, place the bag in your pond for approximately 20 minutes while water temps equalize.
+Gather all the kids around, pop the rubber band, let pond water flow into the bag, and allow fish to gently swim out.

 Congratulations!
 You’re a pond manager!
 Go to www.pondboss.com and subscribe to our favorite magazine.
 We’ll help you grow those two-inch fish into exciting memories you didn’t think possible.
 We’ll introduce you to neighbors who share your fascination for this exciting experience we call—pond management.